onzfonz/comp227/src/content/0/en/part0c.md

 Once it finishes, you may need to restart your terminal, but then we'll get to this

 ---
-***Please at this point open git bash as we'll be using it shortly again to install another application.***
+***Please leave your terminal of choice open as we'll be using it shortly again to install other applications.***

-Successfully installing git via the package manager means that you can skip to the [next section about configuring git](#3-configure-git).
+Successfully installing git via the package manager means that you can skip to the [next section and move to configuring git](#3-configure-git).

 ### 2 Alternative: Traditional git directions